PitchInteractiveInc/tilegrams/MANUAL.md

 where regions are sized proportionally to a dataset.
 The name is short for a tiled [cartogram](https://en.wikipedia.org/wiki/Cartogram).
-Tilegrams can represent demographic data more truthfully than conventional, geographic maps, while still retaining a familiar appearance.
+Tilegrams can represent demographic data more accurately than conventional, geographic maps, while still retaining a familiar appearance.

 This free, open-source tool enables news designers and developers